-While compact handguns have been making significant strides in the ever-popular CCW category of firearms, there is just something enduringly appealing about the tried-and-true snub-nose revolver.
+While compact handguns have been making significant strides in the ever-popular CCW category of firearms, there is just something enduringly appealing about tried-and-true snub-nose revolvers.

-With its simple operation, minimum of controls, and rock-solid reliability, the mini revolver is a great choice for any self-defense user.
+With its simple operation, minimum of controls, and rock-solid reliability, snub-nose revolvers are a great choice for any self-defense user.
 And with top makers churning out offerings that retain the solid benefits of the traditional revolver while adding cutting-edge materials and/or design, there are more to choose from than at any time in the past.

 From the micro-sized North American Arms series of snub-nose revolvers to ultra-powerful centerfire magnum alternatives, there is likely a snub-nose revolver out there ideal for your needs.

 13. Kimber K6S

 Kicking off our list is the Kimber K6S.
 This stainless steel, 6-shot, .357 Magnum revolver weighs in at just 23 ounces.
 Shooters will also appreciate the ergonomic rubber grip, smooth match-grade trigger, and sleek satin finish.